-Before joining LUMS in 2022 as Assistant Professor (Politics), he read for a Ph.D. in the Department of Politics and International Studies at the School of Oriental and African Studies (SOAS), University of London (2018-2022).
+Before joining LUMS in 2022 as Assistant Professor (Politics), Dr Salman read for a PhD in the Department of Politics and International Studies at the School of Oriental and African Studies (SOAS), University of London (2018-2022).
 For his doctoral studies, he was awarded the highly prestigious 'SOAS Ph.D.
-Research Scholarship.'
+Research Scholarship'.

 Salman Rafi has a growing list of publications.
 It includes his book, The Genesis of Baloch Nationalism: Politics and Ethnicity in Pakistan, 1947-1977 (Routledge, 2018), and research papers.
 Salman’s research interests focus mainly on ethnic politics in Pakistan and beyond, the politics of nationalism, comparative constitutional politics, social movements, civil-military relations, regime transitions, and comparative methodologies.
 His op-eds and in-depth analysis frequently appear in some well-known international media, including Nikkei Asia, The Diplomat, and Himal Southasian.